 Was the Project managed appropriately?

 The bi-weekly reporting schedule was adequate to report progress throughout the project.
 More than this would have been unnecessary.
-DM worked closely with GR throughout the development process.
+The GOCDB project leader worked closely with the new developer throughout the development process.
 In doing this, an end-project ‘hand-over’ period was not strictly necessary.

 Risks